 In doing so they launched digital in UK central government (and made a very real contribution to what ‘digital’ means in large parts of the world), but they fully separated transactional ‘service design’ for digital from the design of services fully engaged with place and people.

-What’s more they couldn’t talk about for many years, at risk of undermining their own myth and power.
+What’s more they couldn’t talk about it for many years, at risk of undermining their own myth and power.
 A real ‘West Wing’ tough decision (perhaps I should say ‘devil’s bargain’), I would love to know the story of that decision and how knowing and explicit this consideration was.